frictionlessdata/frictionless-py/CONTRIBUTING.md

 then open http://localhost:3000 on a web browser to see the portal.

-To update a reference in `docs/references` and some other generated documents please update codebaes docstrings or root documents.
-For more information about generated documentation see `docs/build.py`.
+To update a reference in `docs/references` and some other auto-generated documents please update the codebase docstrings or root documents.
+For more information about auto-generated documentation see `docs/build.py`.

 ## Code Contribution

-Frictionless is a Python3.6+ framework, and it uses some basically standard Python tools for the development process:
+Frictionless is a Python3.6+ framework, and it uses some common Python tools for the development process:
 - testing: `pytest`
 - linting: `pylama`
 - formatting: `black`
 - type checking: `mypy` (under construction)

-It's a commonplace but, of course, you need `git` to work on the project, also `make` is recommended.
-After cloning the repository, it's recommended to create a virtual environment and install the dependencies:
+You also need `git` to work on the project, and `make` is recommended.
+After cloning the repository, we recommend creating a virtual environment and installing the dependencies by following this code:

-> it will install a `git commit` hook running the tests
+> this will install a `git commit` hook running the tests

 ```bash
 python3.8 -m venv .python